 - distinguish the roles that disciplinary and interdisciplinary research (including research planning) may play in innovation processes;

-- analyse strategic choices in the preparation and development of communicative interventions and design a theoretically underpinned communication plan.
+- analyse strategic choices in the preparation and development of communicative interventions to address societal challenges.

-This advanced minor is intended for life science and social science students who have already obtained introductory knowledge of communication studies (Introduction to Communication and Innovation Studies, or Introduction to Strategic Communication) and who are interested in the relation between communication and research.
+This advanced minor is intended for life science and social science students who have already obtained introductory knowledge of communication studies (Introduction to Communication and Innovation Studies or Introduction to Strategic Communication) and who are interested in science communication and the relation between life sciences and strategic communication.

 Dutch and English